-EdCity is a ground-breaking non-profit project to create an innovative education hub in White City – bringing social and educational benefits to the local community.
+EdCity is a non-profit project to create an education and charity hub in White City – bringing social and educational benefits to the local community.

 New facilities for the on-site nursery, school and adult education centre